Houston Harbor Worker Injury Attorneys

 Helping Injured Harbor Workers Throughout Texas & the Entire Nation

 Harbor workers have the enormous task of constructing, converting, overhauling, repairing, altering, and outfitting ships.
 This job requires an extensive skill set and an in-depth knowledge of machinery and large equipment.
 As a result, harbor workers must follow strict safety guidelines to safeguard against serious injuries and fatalities.
 If you are employed as a harbor worker by a U.S. company, it is vitally important that you understand your rights in case of an accident.
 General maritime law specifically addresses your rights as an offshore worker.
-Our team of Houston maritime injury lawyers can explain the specific ways that the law pertains to your situation and fight to protect your legal rights.

 Claims Under the Longshore & Harbor Workers' Compensation Act (LHWCA)

 If you or someone you know has suffered a serious injury while performing duties as a harbor worker, you have the right to seek compensation under the Longshore and Harbor Workers' Compensation Act (LHWCA).
 The LHWCA provides benefits for harbor workers who are injured by workplace hazards found in shipyards and boatyards located on navigable waters.
 This may include adjoining shore installations such as dry docks, building ways, wharves, graving docks, terminals, marine railways, and other areas commonly used for shipbuilding activities.

 You can file for the disability compensation and medical care available through the LHWCA.
 If your family member has been killed while working in the maritime industry, you may also be able to seek benefits on behalf of your loved one.
 However, if a seaman is covered under the Jones Act or by a state workers' compensation law, he or she will not be eligible under the LHWCA.